“Loerarchy” is the opposite of hierarchy. So if a hierarchy looks like this…

 - More willing to accept responsibility

-- More appreciative of their managers, and management’s efforts
+- More appreciative of their managers, and more receptive to management’s efforts

-Furthermore, organizations that structure themselves as a loerarchy are better able to…
+Furthermore, organizations that choose management by loerarchy will be better able to…

 - Attract top candidates

-- Anticipate and/or react to changes in the marketplace faster, and often more effectively than their competitors
+- Anticipate and/or react to changes in the marketplace faster, and more effectively than their competitors

 What management by loerarchy® means for managers